Germany: Greece could get money early if reforms come sooner

 He said the Eurogroup decided on Feb.
 20 that Greece must develop its list of reforms in detail by the end of April, agree it with the European Central Bank, the European Union and the International Monetary Fund and implement it by the end of June.

-But he added: "If the Greek program is in a position to work out its list of reforms in detail earlier than the end of April and the troika agrees to it and if this program is, accordingly, implemented earlier, it would of course possible to make a payment earlier."
+But he added: "If the Greek programme is in a position to work out its list of reforms in detail earlier than the end of April and the troika agrees to it and if this programme is, accordingly, implemented earlier, it would of course possible to make a payment earlier."